kirisaki-vk/Bandits-OTW-WriteUps/README.md

     - ## **Level 11**
         1. ### **Hint**
+        The password for the next level is stored in the file `data.txt`, where all lowercase (a-z) and uppercase (A-Z) letters have been rotated by 13 positions

         2. ### **Solution**
             - First ssh into the host server as the user `bandit11`